Mayfair: Museums and galleries

 Numerous galleries have given Mayfair a reputation as an international art hub.
-The Royal Academy of Arts based in Burlington House, was founded in 1768 by George III and is the oldest fine arts society in the world.
+The Royal Academy of Arts, based in Burlington House, was founded in 1768 by George III and is the oldest fine arts society in the world.
 Its founding president was Sir Joshua Reynolds.
 The academy holds classes and exhibitions, and students have included John Constable and J. M. W. Turner.
 It moved from Somerset House to Trafalgar Square in 1837, sharing with the National Gallery, before moving to Burlington House in 1868.
 The academy hosts an annual Summer Exhibition, showing over 1,000 contemporary works of art that can be submitted by anyone.

 The Fine Art Society gallery was established at No. 148 New Bond Street in 1876.
-Other galleries in Mayfair include Maddox Gallery on Maddox Street and the Halcyon Gallery.
+Other galleries in Mayfair include the Maddox Gallery on Maddox Street, and the Halcyon Gallery.

 The Handel House Museum at No. 25 Brook Street opened in 2001.
 George Frideric Handel was the first resident from 1723 until his death in 1759.
 Most of his major works, including Messiah, and Music for the Royal Fireworks were composed here.
 The museum held an exhibition of Jimi Hendrix, who lived in an upper-floor flat in neighbouring No. 23 Brook Street in 1968–69.

 The Faraday Museum in Albemarle Street occupies a basement laboratory used by Michael Faraday for his experiments with electromagnetic rotation and motors at the Royal Institution.
 It opened in 1973 and exhibits include the first electric generator designed by Faraday, along with various notes and medals.